 It’s rated Good by the Care Quality Commission.

-Child visits are limited to only one adult and one child.
+In order to continue to manage the risks of Covid-19 infections, there will be a limit of only one adult visitor per patient at any one visit.
 In exceptional circumstances, the Clinical Director may give authorisation for an additional child or adult.
 All visitors must reside in the same household.

 The accompanying adult will be required to provide evidence of a negative LFT test, in the same manner as for general social visits, as described above.